HorizonsJan 12, 2021

-Day students and boarders are exploring the Miss Hall’s campus with Science Teacher Jennifer LaForest (above), while students learning remotely are instead studying a waterway close to where they live.
-They are exploring the environmental, cultural, and socio-economic aspects of their waterway, doing research and data collection, learning from experts, sharing information with their peers, and participating in a social action project.
+Day students and boarders explored the Miss Hall’s campus with Science Teacher Jennifer LaForest (below), while students learning remotely instead studied a waterway close to where they live.
+They explored the environmental, cultural, and socio-economic aspects of their waterway, doing research and data collection, learning from experts, sharing information with their peers, and participating in a social action project.

-Each term has a different theme.
-This includes centering stories about their water way, water quality science, and how this applies to their story, food and farming, and soil science with land stewardship.
+Each term featured a different theme.
+This included centering stories about their waterway, water quality science, and how this applies to their story, food and farming, and soil science with land stewardship.

 A place to breathe